-Giving a compelling presentation is a craft.
+Giving a compelling presentation is craft.
 Whether you’re a seasoned veteran or newbie, you can continue to hone your skills.
 Here are some useful presentation tips no matter what level you’re at.

 Keep your audience in mind when you are making your presentation.
 Who is it for?
-What questions will they want answered?
+What questions will they want to be answered?
 What form of communication do they respond best to?
-Be sure to consider these questions and incorporate elements of them in your presentation.
+Be sure to consider these questions and incorporate elements of them into your presentation.
 Also, put yourself in their shoes and see if there is anything that is unclear or uninteresting, then adjust your presentation from there.

 This idea comes from Guy Kawasaki.
-The rule states that you should have no more than 10 slides, your presentation should be no longer than 20 minutes, and you should not use a font size less than 30 point.
+The rule states that you should have no more than 10 slides, your presentation should be no longer than 20 minutes, and you should not use a font size of less than 30 points.
 This is an important rule to follow in order to keep your message short and concise.
 You will quickly lose your audience if you deliver your message in a roundabout way with saturated slides.
 Just highlight the key details!

 It is very difficult for people to listen if you are using a monotone voice, so be sure to switch up your tone.
 Use your tone to convey emotion, such as getting a little louder for something that excites you.
 Also, be sure to project your voice.
 This helps to hold the attention of the audience and ensures that everyone can hear.

 Engaging your audience goes beyond simply making eye contact.
 You need to work the room!
 Giving a presentation is your chance to emotionally appeal to your audience.
-Show your audience that you care about the topic and tell them why they should to.
+Show your audience that you care about the topic and tell them why they should too.
 Also, if the environment is right don’t be afraid to throw a joke in, your audience will appreciate it.